sadhana-r/7T_invivoLaplacianSegmentation/README.md

 - `Task700_7T_deformedSeg.py`: To train the baseline model (Task 700 - without Laplacian constraints), the script assumes the input data is in the 'patches' folder with format ../patches/session/R(L)/*.nii.gz.
 This python script organizes the data in the format required by `Task700_7T_deformedSeg.py`: for training.
 - `Task700_subjectlevel_split.py`: For running cross-validation experiments, the input training patches need to be stratified at a subject level and not patch level.
 I therefore created a custom 4-fold split based on subject stratification.
 After running `nnUNet_plan_and_preprocess -t 700 --verify_dataset_integrity`, update splits_final.pkl by running this script.
+- `Task701_7T_ManualSeg_Laplacian.py`: Given the 'manual patches' folder from Box with the edited segmentations, this script prepares the input data for nnU-Net training.
+It generates the Laplacian solution corresponding to the ground truth segmentation as this is required for training.
+Note that these images are input into the network as a second 'channel (modality)' and not as a label image.
+- `run_training.sh`: Executes patch-based nnU-Net training.
+I have trained the baseline model in a 4-fold cross validation setting.
+The results are stored in /data/sadhanar/nnUNet_trained_models/.../Task700...
+I am currently training the Laplacian model, using all the manual patches edited so far for training (i.e. not cross-validation).

+## Running inference on whole brain 7T MRI

 - `PrepWarpseg_forinference.py`: After copying the preprocessed WarpSeg folder from the pmacs cluster to the lambda machine, this script prepares the input data into the format required for running nnU-Net inference.
 The organized data is stored in ../7T_forinference.
-- `run_training.sh`: Executes patch-based nnU-Net training.
-I have trained the baseline model in a 4-fold cross validation setting.
-The results are stored in /data/sadhanar/nnUNet_trained_models/.../Task700..
 - `run_inference_warpSeg.sh`: Script for running inference on the whole brain MRI images stored in 7T_forinfernece.
 I have run baseline model inference on these images.
 The results are stored in /data/sadhanar/baseline_predictions.
-- `Task701_7T_ManualSeg_Laplacian.py`: Given the 'manual patches' folder from Box with the edited segmentations, this script prepares the input data for nnU-Net training.
-It generates the Laplacian solution corresponding to the ground truth segmentation as this is required for training.
-Note that these images are input into the network as a second 'channel (modality)' and not as a label image.